TerryEbdon/GetIrishWeather/README.md

 ## Problem solving

-1. Make sure your're using a compatible version of Java, see the prerequisites section for details.
+1. Make sure you're using a compatible version of Java, see the prerequisites section for details.
 Use the command `java --version` to determine which version you're using.
 2. The app creates a log folder.
 Check the log files, in that folder, for errors.